Commonfare-net/commonfare-swapi-deploy/README.md

 For more information please refer to https://github.com/Commonfare-net/social-wallet-api

 ## Configuration
-Before running this service you should create your onwn configuration file located at `data/social-wallet-api.yaml`.
+Before running this service you should create your own configuration file located at `data/social-wallet-api.yaml`.
 An example configuration file is provided at `data/social-wallet-api-example.yaml`.

+### Additional settings
+The `host` and `port` on which the Social Wallet API will be running can be specified by using the respectively `SWAPI_HOST` and `SWAPI_PORT` environment variables respectively.

 ## Running
 To run this service just use: